sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-fields/index.md

 listing is created.
 You can also create search filters based on these fields.

 Let's create some custom fields.
 Click "Listings → Listing fields" from the navigation on the left.
 There we see several fields, but these are very Biketribe-specific.
 Let's delete them all.
 Instead, we will create the following new fields:

 - Sauna type.
-Is it an Electic sauna, a Smoke sauna, or a Wooden sauna?
+Is it an Electric sauna, a Smoke sauna, or a Wooden sauna?
 - Amenities.
 What extras are included?
 Are towels, swimsuits etc provided?
 - Sauna rules.
 Are there any specific things someone booking the sauna